bitgeese/xfive-statistics-api/README.md

 - Get statistics aggregated across all HDI categories
 - Filter statistics by various combinations of criteria

+### Frontend Visualization Dashboard

+The application includes a modern visualization dashboard that provides:

+- **Dark Theme Interface**: A sophisticated dark red/black color scheme inspired by xfive's branding
+- **Interactive Charts**: Demographics breakdown by HDI category and age distribution visualization
+- **Advanced Filtering**: Filter data by year, age group, sex, and HDI category
+- **Data Table with Pagination**: View and browse through demographic records with pagination controls
+- **Real-time Statistics**: View aggregated statistics based on current filter selections

+#### Dashboard Technical Implementation

+The dashboard is built using:

+- **Django Templates**: For server-side rendering with a component-based structure
+- **Alpine.js**: For reactive data binding and UI interactions without a heavy framework
+- **Chart.js**: For responsive, animated data visualizations
+- **Tailwind CSS**: For utility-first styling with custom color palette
+- **Axios**: For AJAX requests to the API

+#### Design Highlights

+- **Responsive Layout**: Adapts to different screen sizes with a grid-based layout
+- **Card-based UI**: Information organized in distinct cards with subtle hover effects
+- **Custom Color Palette**: Dark theme with xfive-inspired red accents
+- **Micro-animations**: Subtle animations for loading states and interactions
+- **Accessible UI**: Clear contrast ratios and intuitive navigation

 ### Development Approach

 This project was developed using Test-Driven Development (TDD):